TankEngine-ish/property_management_system_full_stack_app/README.md

 Finished: SUCCESS

-fixed an issue where babel was interfering with the nextjs engine when building the docker compose so I had to tinker with the babelrc config file.
+- Fixed an issue where babel was interfering with the nextjs engine when building the docker compose so I had to tinker with the babelrc config file.

 Now the jest test works and the compose works as well.

 did the jest db, frontend and backend tests.
 Did the E2E test.